-Latest round lifts real-estate brokerage’s valuation to $6.4 billion, indicates firm is nearing IPO.
+Latest round lifts real-estate brokerage’s valuation to $6.4 billion, indicates the firm is nearing IPO.

 Compass raised $370 million in a deal that increases the real-estate brokerage’s valuation to $6.4 billion and indicates the firm is nearing an initial public offering.